-I’ve been asked the question ‘Where can I find online art games that I can use in the classroom?’
-I’ve been scouring the internet and below are a selection of online art games that are great fun and might well link to the projects you teach.
+I’ve been asked the question ‘Where can I find free online art games that I can use in the classroom?’
+I’ve been scouring the internet and below is a selection of free online art games that are great fun and might well link to the projects you teach.
 They can be a useful extension task if you have computers or iPads in your classroom.
 Bookmark this blog post as you are sure to want to come back to it!

 This game is a great way to consolidate knowledge about hue, saturation, complementary, analogous, triadic and tetradic colours.
 If your students do not know these terms part of the task can be to look them up.
 I wouldn’t normally teach about triadic and tetradic colours.
 You have to match the colours on the screen which is harder than you think.
 At the end of the game, you are given a score and therefore the excuse to play again as you have something to beat!